Bohjaangles/minaa-admin/admin-page/demo-script.md

 <!-- No screenshare, just our cameras on -->

 ## checklist
-[] - mina mobile app up - user logged out
-[] - mina server /apollo playground up
+[] - mina mobile app up - user logged out -light mode engaged [] - mina server /apollo playground up
 [] - slide show up and set to begining
 [] - mina-admin up and at the login page